 The auditor can choose to conduct a preliminary review in issues such as the reimbursement of cash, the number of employees who have gained access to the organization bookkeeping software etc. However, the auditor needs to have a better audit background in order to conduct an excellent preliminary review.
 Moreover, sufficient audit background may aid the auditor to design the nature and timing of the audit.

 After conducting a preliminary review, auditors utilize the information acquired to develop a better client understanding.
 The assessment procedures are mainly performed during the assertion and the overall financial level.
 Some of the salient issues which are considered during this level include:

 - The identification of what could go wrong during the auditing phase.

-- The percentage of confidence level that the auditing process will go wrong.
+- The percentage of the confidence level that the auditing process will go wrong.

 4. The Benefits of Risk Assessment

 It gives a clear eye view of the possible risks that may occur in a business.
 Generally, there are two types of risks that are associated with material misstatement which include the inherent and control risks.
 Control risks are not easily detected and prevented.
-Moreover, inherent risks, relates the susceptibility of material misstatement to the relevant assertion level.
+Moreover, inherent risks relate the susceptibility of material misstatement to the relevant assertion level.

 5. Conducting the tests of control

 This is tests which preliminary determine if the key controls in an organization are well designed.
 Consider this analogy which will explain the test of control.
 An accounting department X is tasked with the responsibility of documenting all serial numbers of shipping documents.

 A test of control will ensure that all shipping expenses are recorded in the relevant documents before being posted in the relevant journals.
 This will avoid the occurrence of misstatement which may affect the auditing process.